dandv/typescript-modern-project/README.md

 Otherwise, [node mandates that you specify the extension](https://nodejs.org/api/esm.html#esm_mandatory_file_extensions) in the `import` statement.

-# Optional chaining

-To support optional chaining, add the `--harmony` flag to the node command line.

 # Run the resulting JavaScript code

 Add `"type": "module"` to `package.json`, because [TypeScript can't generate files with the .mjs extension](https://github.com/microsoft/TypeScript/issues/18442#issuecomment-581738714).